kumahq/kuma-website/docs/docs/1.3.1/README.md

 The core maintainer of Kuma is **Kong**, the maker of the popular open-source Kong Gateway 🦍.

-There's a new docs page that explains how your Kuma deployment collects data: what data is collected, and how to turn off data collection.
-See [data collection](/docs/1.3.1/community/data-collection).

 ## Get started

 [Read about service mesh](/docs/1.3.1/overview/what-is-a-service-mesh/)